Baruch College Campus High School: Sports Banquet

 Student athletes, coaches, families, and friends celebrate the accomplishments of Baruch's athletic year.
 The banquet includes awards to recognize the scholar athletes of the year.
 The celebrations usually end with a compilation video made by a student, highlighting each team's accomplishments.

 Field Day

 After being absent for a few years, field day was reintroduced back in 2002 by a former Ms. Jaffe advisory group.
-The event occurs at the end of each school year when the majority of the student body as well as faculty members attend a social outing in Central Park in New York, NY.
+The event occurs at the end of each school year when the majority of the student body as well as faculty members attend a social outing in Asphalt Green in New York, NY.
 For an entire school day, students participate in peer-led activities and represent their advisories in competitive games.
 These events are hosted by Sophomores who plan out the theme of the day, games to play, and other creative activities that enhance Baruch spirit and teamwork.
 This is a fun and relaxing day for students and teachers after a busy year full of homework, projects and exams.